papicella/elastic-customer-api-rest/README.md

 $ kubectl apply -f deploy-with-apm.yml
 ```

 - Verify everything is up and running.
-You may need to wait a minute or two for the POD to be in a running state
+You may need to wait a minute or two for the POD to be in a running state.

 ```bash
 $ kubectl get all